IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/A Murder in Avizallo.md

 - combat encounter to get into hidden cove - automata and some monster eledeia controls?

-# Monsters
-- Priests loyal to Owl (have been hoodwinked)
-- Owl has made allies with some sahuagin? lets make them non-sentient
-	- has some artifact to charm them/ stole something of theirs to force them to work for her
-	- drowned zombie stat blocks - bluerot
-- Owl summons some monsters to take out the cisterns
-	- elementals?
-	- undead? would fit with her teachings to leanna. undead sahuaguin? could be very cool..
-	- clues abt felichian nature - should be divine???

 # Treasure
 - Something for bluemoon